British weather in November

 1921 Cold and dry after a stormy start.
 Some snow midmonth.
 Sunny days with some frosty nights.
 It was anticyclonic midmonth.
 There was persistent dense fog over much of England from the 19-21st and in London 27-28th.
 There were severe delays to all kinds of transports, and many accidents.
 The Times of London reported on the 29th that "in some suburbs the only traffic on the roads was that of crawling, bell-clanging tramcars, and men making short journeys on foot collided with trees or made mistakes concerning the width of the pavement.
 Train journeys which usually occupy 15 to 20 minutes lasted an hour."

-1922 On the whole a quiet month with much fog.
+1922 On the whole, a quiet month with much fog.
 Unsettled for the first ten days but with no heavy rain.
 Dry afterwards, many places recording no rain between the 11th and 25th.
-Dense fog in London on the 20th and London on the 21st.
+The BBC made its first radio broadcast, with the first ever weather forecast (read both fast and slow) on 14 November: there was continuing fog and smog, and it was cold.
+There was dense fog in London on the 20th and on the 21st.
 Only 7.5 mm of rain fell at Kelso in the Borders all month.

 1923 Very cold (3.3C CET), and often windy and unsettled.
 There were some snow showers and sharp frosts early in the month. -8C was recorded in the west on the 8th.